mis à jour

 Autres infos...

-During your time off, you’ll have the chance to explore this stunning part of Japan.
-Some nearby highlights include:
+During your time off, you’ll have the chance to explore a beautiful part of rural Japan.
+This village itself is calm, peaceful, and inspiring — ideal for creativity, reflection, and reconnecting with nature.

-・The scenic Kiso Valley, along the old Nakasendō trail
+・The scenic Kiso Valley, including stretches of the old Nakasendō trail and the historic post town of Narai-juku

 ・Local onsen (hot springs), forest walks, and mountain hikes

-・Peaceful rivers, traditional temples, and beautiful countryside views
+・Peaceful rivers, traditional temples and shrines, and classic countryside scenery

 • Informations complémentaires